BAI announces squad for Badminton Asia Junior Championships | www.lokmattimes.com

 BAI announces squad for Badminton Asia Junior Championships

-New Delhi, June 9 Talented players like Tara Shah and Ayush Shetty emerged as India's main hopes as ...
+New Delhi [India], June 9 : The Badminton Association of India (BAI) has announced the Indian junior squad for ...

-New Delhi, June 9 Talented players like Tara Shah and Ayush Shetty emerged as India's main hopes as the Badminton Association of India (BAI) on Friday announced the Indian junior squad for next month's Badminton Asia Junior Championships 2023.
+New Delhi [India], June 9 : The Badminton Association of India (BAI) has announced the Indian junior squad for the Badminton Asia Junior Championships 2023.

-The continental championships will take place in Yogyakarta, Indonesia, from July 7-16.
+The continental championships will take place in Yogyakarta, Indonesia from July 7 to 16.
+Tara Shah and Ayush Shetty are among the key participants in the team.

-Tara Shah has demonstrated exceptional prowess in the girls' singles section, capturing attention with her skilful play and determination.

 Ayush Shetty also secured his spot in the boys' singles category.
 With the current world ranking of 20 in men's singles in the BWF rankings and an impressive second position in the BAI rankings, Ayush brings a wealth of experience to the team.
 His consistent performances make him a valuable asset for the junior side.

-Lakshya Sharma and S. Rakshitha Sree also proved their mettle during the trials, securing the first position in the boys' singles and girls' singles categories respectively.
+Lakshya Sharma and Rakshitha Sree S also proved their mettle during the trials, securing the first position in the boys' singles and girls' singles categories respectively, the release said.
 They will be looking to be among the medals at the prestigious tournament.

 Nicholas Nathan Raj and Tushar Suveer showcased impressive teamwork and coordination to secure the top spot in the boys' doubles category.
 Whereas, in the girls' doubles section, Radhika Sharma and Tanvi Sharma displayed their synchronized movements, effective communication, and strategic game plans which assured them of the first position.